yippyym/yippyym/README.md

 ### **Hey there, it's Yani** 👋

 An incoming computer science student at the University of Waterloo!
-Follow my journey as I try to "figure it out", if I ever do :,).
+Follow my journey as I try to "figure it out", if I ever do, that is.

 ✨ **My current pursuits...**
 * Expanding outreach and bridging the gender gap in STEM with a community of hard-working friends @ https://superpositiontoronto.com/